DaKingKong/Github-Add-In-Test-2/README.md

 Use Heroku deploy button on the top to do initial deployment.
 Then link your repository with Heroku for future deployments using `git push heroku {branch}`.

-Note: you can do the initial deployment with all environment variables as dummy strings.
+Note: For environment variables, you may ignore APP_SERVER and ASSETS_PATH for initial deployment and fill in later.

 ## Environment Variables

 After the initial deployment, we can easily get full info on environment variables.
+Go to Heroku app setting page and update them accordingly:

+- APP_SERVER: your heroku app domain
+- ASSETS_PATH: if you host client under server itself, then it's {APP_SERVER}/client.
+Otherwise fill in the address of your own host

-More Info:
+## More Info

 - [Heroku Button](https://devcenter.heroku.com/articles/heroku-button)
 - This template is configured with [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql)